prakharmrsl/easypcceo.github.io/pages/cpu-coolers/cpu-coolers.md

 They're especially beneficial when you buy an expensive [unlocked CPU](http://www.velocitymicro.com/blog/intel-processors-locked-vs-unlocked-processor/) from Intel.
 You'll want the most from your money, and overclocking is the way to go.
 After all, these K model CPUs were designed with overclocking in mind.

 You'll probably also want to take a look at [Ryzen 5](http://www.anandtech.com/show/11244/the-amd-ryzen-5-1600x-vs-core-i5-review-twelve-threads-vs-four/17) CPUs as they're extremely overclocker friendly.

+## 7 Best Gaming CPU Coolers in 2017

 <table class="basic-table" align="center">
 	<tr>